Barrier troops

 Barrier troops, blocking units, or anti-retreat forces are military units that are located in the rear or on the front line (behind the main forces) to maintain military discipline, prevent the flight of servicemen from the battlefield, capture spies, saboteurs and deserters, and return troops who flee from the battlefield or lag behind their units.
 Barrier troops differ from military police, as barrier troops exert their effect through physical presence near specific allied units, as a preventative measure against retreat and other actions, whereas military police apprehend and control those who have already done so, typically in a wider area.

+Combat effectiveness

+Research has found that barrier troops can prevent some soldiers from fleeing the battlefield, but comes with substantial adverse effects (such as higher casualties and reduced initiative) that make it bad for combat effectiveness on the whole.
+According to Jason Lyall, barrier troops are more likely to be used by the militaries of states that discriminate against the ethnic groups that comprise the state's military.

 Confederate States Army

 An 1862 illustration of a Confederate officer forcing slaves at gunpoint to fire a cannon at Union soldiers during a battle.

 During the American Civil War, some Confederates were reported to have forced their African American slaves to fire upon Union soldiers while holding them at gunpoint.
 According to John Parker, a slave who was forced by the Confederates to fight Union soldiers at the First Battle of Bull Run, "Our masters tried all they could to make us fight...
 They promised to give us our freedom and money besides, but none of us believed them; we only fought because we had to".
 During the siege of Yorktown, Confederate artillery crews started to force black slaves at gunpoint to load artillery cannons.
 This was in response to the 1st United States Sharpshooters regiment which had inflicted heavy casualties on Confederate artillerymen during the siege.
 An officer of the regiment reported, "They forced their negroes to load their cannon.
 They shot them if they would not load the cannon, and we shot them if they did."